strohne/Facepager/README.md

 Facepager was made for fetching public available data from Facebook, Twitter and other JSON-based API.
 All data is stored in a SQLite database and may be exported to csv.

-###Version 3.1 features
+###Version 3.2 features

 - Refurbished user interface
 - Login to Facebook for fetching groups
 - Login to Twitter using the Twitter API 1.1
-- Experimental generic downloader for all sorts of webservices delivering JSON
+- generic downloader for all sorts of webservices delivering JSON
+- Storing and Loading Presets
+- Improved column syntax (Wildcard *Syntax for list extractions)
 - [Binary/Installer](http://www.ls1.ifkw.uni-muenchen.de/personen/wiss_ma/keyling_till/software.html) Version for Windows/OS X